Back to work

 United's answer was CCS+, a single, modern, mobile-responsive platform built in-house to replace both.
 I joined the project from day one, before it had a name, when the team was still designing and building the foundational components from scratch.

 The Trade Center is the most critical and highest-traffic feature of CCS+.
 It is where pilots trade trips, pick up open trips, manage requests, and check schedule legality.
-For a pilot, a wrong trade doesn't just mean inconvenience.
-It can mean a compliance issue or a missed paycheck.

 "Before CCS+, the tools were so outdated that pilots had to switch between two separate apps just to complete one task.
 There was no trust in the system.
 They were scared to click things."